 Rosh Hashanah Cards

-Rosh Hashanah is a popular name in the Jewish New Year.
+Rosh Hashanah is a popular name for the Jewish New Year.
 Rosh Hashanah 2019 starts on 29 September and continues on the night of 1 October.
 The Jewish New Year, Rosh Hashanah, actually means “Head of the Year.”
 Just as the head controls the body, our actions on Rosh Hashanah have a tremendous impact on the rest of the year.
 The festival begins on the first day of Tishrei, according to the Hebrew calendar it is the seventh month, which falls during September or October.

 Rosh Hashanah and Yom Kippur are the two “High Holy Days” in Judaism.
 The origins of Rosh Hashanah can be traced back to a royal entrance ceremony from biblical times, although the “New Year” or “Day of Judgment” aspects of the holiday are never mentioned in the Bible.
 Even though Rosh Hashanah falls in the seventh month, the Rabbinic tradition later decided to name it at the beginning of the year.

 While the origins of this tradition may have been adopted by the Babylonian people, the Rabbi applied it with Jewish significance, the day the world was created, or the day humanity was created.
 Another explanation can be found in the importance of Tishrei as the seventh month, hence the Sabbath of the year.

 Rosh Hashanah has a different name also – The most common name of this holiday is Rosh Hashanah, which is known as Talmud.
 Torah refers to this day as Yom Teruah.
 In our prayers, we often call it Yom Hazikaron (Day of Remembrance) and Yom Haddin (Doomsday).
 Together with Yom Kippur (which arrives 10 days later), it is part of the Yamim Noraim (time of amazement, or: high holiday).
-See More International Literacy Day
+See More World Heart Day

 Rosh Hashanah Wishes